AbigailDawson/jiyi-memory/README.md

 2. Matches are removed from the board and will display on the **Matches** board to the right.

-Once you've gotten a feel for how the game works, check out the other beginner decks, or try an intermediate or advanced deck for an added challenge!
+Once you've gotten a feel for how the game works, check out the other beginner decks or try an intermediate or advanced deck for an added challenge!

 ## <div align="center">Special Features</div>